Supernatural season 9

 The ninth season of Supernatural, an American dark fantasy television series created by Eric Kripke, premiered on October 8, 2013, concluded on May 20, 2014, and contained 23 episodes.
 This is the second season with Jeremy Carver as showrunner.
 The season was released on DVD and Blu-ray in region 1 on September 9, 2014, in region 2 on June 8, 2015, and in region 4 on October 8, 2014.
 The ninth season had an average viewership of 2.19 million U.S. viewers.
 The season follows Dean and Sam as they try to stop a revived Abaddon, a Knight of Hell, and have to use a cursed object called The First Blade to do so.
-Meanwhile, Metatron closes off heaven and causes the angels to fall, and Castiel will stop at nothing to stop him.
+Meanwhile, Metatron closes off heaven and causes the angels to fall, and Castiel will stop at nothing to kill him.